Fangkoukou/Jax-Implementation-of-PF-PINN/README.md

 ### `sampler`
 - Handles sampling logic for training:
-  - Domain sampling
-  - Adaptive sampling strategies (if applicable)

 ### `residual`
-- Responsible for computing the residuals of:
+- Responsible for residual, loss, loss weight computations:
-  - Allen-Cahn equation
-  - Cahn-Hilliard equation
   - Utilizes automatic differentiation in JAX for accurate gradients
+  - Computes the residual for initial condition, boundary condition and PDE residuals
+  - Computes also the NTK weights

 ### `train`
 - the training file: